pyodide/pyodide-blog/content/posts/314-release.md

 Moving forward, package maintainers can simply build and publish Pyodide wheels to PyPI, just as they do for native wheels on Linux, macOS, or Windows.

 We've written a comprehensive guide on building and publishing Pyodide wheels to PyPI.
 You can find it [here](https://pyodide-build.readthedocs.io/en/latest/).

+If you are a maintainer of a Rust-based Python package that uses PyO3 or maturin, there is also a good article written by Pydantic team that explains how to build and publish PyEmscripten wheels [here](https://pydantic.dev/articles/emscripten-wheels-pydantic).

 ## New Versioning Scheme